audig/clamapi/README.md

 -  SERVICES_CLAMAV_TIMEOUT : time in ms

 ## Metrics
-All metrics are available under `/actuator/metrics` and can be scrape by prometheus
+All metrics are available under `/actuator/prometheus` and can be scrape by prometheus

-Some custom metrics are available at :
+Some custom metrics are available at `/actuator/prometheus`:
-- `/actuator/metrics/clamav_scan` : number of scan
+- `clamav_scan` : Counter and timer for Clamav scan
-- `/actuator/metrics/clamav_infected` : number of infected file
-- `/actuator/metrics/scan_duration` : in second total time to scan file
+- `clamav_scan_infected` : Counter for infected Clamav scan

 ## Deployment with helm in kubernetes